emilioj/Kameleon_BigData_Analytics/README.md

        #  - clean_system

-## Test image in a computer with QEMU
+## Testing image in a computer with QEMU

 Launch with QEMU in your local system